SEARCH: Wednesday, September 08, 2010

 Q: What is the difference between "interval" training and "circuit" training?

 ANSWER: Interval training is simply a brief increase in the intensity of a specific exercise.
-Generally, this technique is applied to aerobic exercises like walking, jogging, running, and biking.
+Generally, this technique is applied to aerobic exercises like walking, jogging, and biking.

 If you want to add interval training into your workout, then keep the following in mind:

 Be creative.
 If your goal is to add variety to your workouts, there is no magic formula.
 Alternate between higher-intensity and lower-intensity phases 3 or 4 or 5 times during a given exercise session.
 As your fitness improves, you will probably be changing your pattern anyway.
+An example of interval training for someone who does not run regularly (but wants to) might be to walk for 6 minutes at a moderate pace and then jog for 30-60 seconds, repeating this pattern several times.

 Monitor your heart rate.
 Calculate your maximum exercise heart rate.
-Then, multiply that by number by 40-60% if you are relatively sedentary.
+Then, multiply that number by 40-60% if you are relatively sedentary.
 This would be your target exercise heart rate during the lower intensity phase.
 During the higher intensity phase, you should push yourself, but, if you are breathing too heavily to talk, then you are working too hard.

 Interval training is a great way to avoid workout boredom.
 In addition, not only are workouts often more enjoyable, they go by quicker, and improvement results come faster.
 If you want a workout that can help you burn more calories, improve your power, and increase your aerobic capacity, then interval training may be for you.